STATUTES OF THE SOVEREIGN, KNIGHTLY AND NOBLE ORDER OF THE LION AND THE BLACK CROSS (OLBC)

 CHARACTER OF THE ORDER

-11. The San Luigi Orders are International in character, and are represented in various countries by Dignitaries whose duty it is to propose those persons who desire admittance to the Orders, and to be responsible for the organisation of the Orders in their respective territories.
-These Representatives must remit all monies received by them on behalf of the
+11. The Order is International in character, and is represented in various countries by Dignitaries whose duty it is to propose those persons who desire admittance to the Order, and to be responsible for the organisation of the Order in their respective territories.

 CONDITIONS OF ADMISSION